Schafkopf: Short Schafkopf

-A popular variant in parts of eastern Bavarian (Upper Palatinate and Upper Franconia) is 'short' Schafkopf (Kurzer Schafkopf), also called 'sharp' Schafkopf Scharfer Schafkopf), which is played with just 24 cards, the 7s and 8s being removed.
-This is called playing with 'short cards' (Kurze Karten) and each player only receives 6 instead of the usual 8 cards.
-Playing short Schafkopf makes the game faster and alters some playing tactics because of the changed probabilities.
+A popular variant in parts of eastern Bavarian (Upper Palatinate and Upper Franconia) is "short Schafkopf", also called "sharp Schafkopf", which is played with just 24 cards, the 7s and 8s being removed.
+This is called playing with a "short pack" (Kurze Karte) and each player only receives 6 instead of the usual 8 cards as in the "long pack".
+Playing short Schafkopf makes the game faster and alters playing tactics because of the changed probabilities.
 The cards are more frequently thrown in and partnership games are less common.
 Sometimes the 9s are removed to leave just 20 cards in the game and players are then dealt 5 cards each.
-Short cards are sold in packs labelled Kurze Scharfe ("Short Sharp Ones"), a pun on scharf ("sharp") and Schaf ("sheep").
+Packs are sold by ASS Altenburger and F.X.
+Schmid specifically for the short game and labelled Kurze Scharfe ("Short Sharp Ones"), a pun on scharf ("sharp") and Schaf ("sheep").

-Short Schafkopf is played in Upper Franconia, Upper Palatinate, as well as parts of Middle Franconia, Lower Bavaria and the Palatinate.
+Short Schafkopf is played in Upper Franconia, Upper Palatinate, as well as parts of Middle Franconia and Lower Bavaria.
 It is also played in the county of Main Tauber Kreis.

 A shortened pack is also used for three-hand Schafkopf, players still receiving eight cards as in standard Schafkopf.
-However, only solo games are possible.
+However, only soloist games (e.g. Wenz, Geier and Solo, but not Rufer) are possible.

+Palatinate Schafkopf

+Another popular variant in the Palatinate is Palatinate Schafkopf or Asserufen, which is played with a French-suited card deck, where acorns are replaced by clubs, leaves are replaced by spades, bells are replaces by diamonds, and hearts are replaced by hearts.